 The Biggest Mistake GI Bill Users Make…

 Seems simple, right?
-However, finding the ideal school for your needs is far more important that starting your degree program in a hurry.
-(It’s true!)
+However, finding the ideal school for your needs is far more important than starting your degree program in a hurry.

-Sometimes the decision is rushed.
-However, it takes time to reflect on what kinds of resources you need, whether that be an SVA Chapter for support, an on-campus Veteran Center, acceptance of ACE credit, or participation in the Yellow Ribbon Program.
+Arguably the most important homework in your entire educational career will be doing the research to find a school that has the resources that fit your needs.
+These resources are such things as an SVA Chapter for support, an on-campus Veteran Center, acceptance of ACE credit, or participation in the Yellow Ribbon Program.

-Reaching out to admissions counselors to get these answers before you go any further is critical.
+Reaching out to admissions counselors to get these answers before making a decision is critical.
 Instead of being wooed by the school’s degree programs, you first need to know if the basic support for student veterans is there.